 Housed in the International Institute at the University of Michigan, the Weiser Center for Emerging Democracies began operation in September 2008.
 Named in honor of Ronald and Eileen Weiser and inspired by their time in Slovakia during Ambassador Weiser’s service as U.S. Ambassador from 2001-04, WCED will expand scholarship on democracy’s extension for the public good.

-WCED; the Center for European Studies; the Center for Russian, East European, and Eurasian Studies; and the Islamic Studies Program work in association with the Ronald and Eileen Weiser Center for Europe and Eurasia, an organization dedicated to enhancing interdisciplinary knowledge about, and public engagement with, the institutions, cultures, and histories of these regions.
+WCED; the Center for European Studies; the Center for Russian, East European, and Eurasian Studies; the Copernicus Program in Polish Studies; and the Islamic Studies Program work in association with the Ronald and Eileen Weiser Center for Europe and Eurasia, an organization dedicated to enhancing interdisciplinary knowledge about, and public engagement with, the institutions, cultures, and histories of these regions.